This post may contain affiliate links which won’t change your price but will share some commission.

 Cranberry Chocolate Oatmeal Cookies

-Bake for 9-10 minutes, until just set.
+- Bake for 9 to 10 minutes, until just set.
 If you bake these too long, they’ll come out dry.

 Cranberry Chocolate Oatmeal Cookies Price Breakdown